Skip to content

 Agent: requirements

-Gather infrastructure requirements through interactive conversation.
+Gather project requirements through interactive conversation.

 Invoke: Ctrl+Shift+A → requirements